 Implications for Corporate Security Strategies

-As one security researcher noted on a recent technical forum, 'The perimeter is dead — but understanding what replaces it is the real challenge.'
-This sentiment captures the core of the current debate surrounding internal network security assessment.
+As one security researcher put it on a recent tech forum, "The perimeter is dead — but figuring out what replaces it is the real challenge."
+That comment really gets to the heart of what we're all debating when it comes to internal network security assessment right now.